conchis/jcr-connect/fedorapm/README.txt

 API for Java) is the emerging Java platform API for accessing content repositories in a uniform manner.

-In current implementation the JCR adapter for Fedora is built on top of Apache Jackrabbit 1.5, or more specifically, the core of the adapter is a Jackrabbit persistence manager that implements the org.apache.jackrabbit.core.persistence.PersistenceManager interface.
+In current implementation the JCR connector for Fedora is built on top of Apache Jackrabbit 2.0.0, or more specifically, the core of the connector is a Jackrabbit persistence manager that implements the org.apache.jackrabbit.core.persistence.PersistenceManager interface.
 It translates all node/property storing and loading requests to API calls (REST or API-A/API-M) made to the underlying Fedora repository.

-A Jackrabbit 1.5 installation is included with this release.
+A Jackrabbit 2.0.0 repository is included with this release under the directory "jackrabbit".
 In the default workspace configuration file

 jackrabbit/workspaces/default/workspace.xml